-The department of communication seeks to prepare students for the field of journalism and mass communication.
+The Department of Communication seeks to prepare students for the fields of journalism, mass communication, public relations and sports broadcasting.
 Students majoring in communication will be exposed to professionals in the classroom as well as the workplace.
 Non-majors will benefit by acquiring basic knowledge that will assist them in becoming more informed citizens.
 Society needs individuals who are trained in not only journalistic skills, but also moral standards to give the public the best information possible with which to make important decisions.